cmusphinx/cmusphinx.github.io/wiki/decodertuning.md

 determine which Gaussians are worth evaluating in their full form.
-The acoustic models on [the Sphinx Open Source Models Page](http://www.speech.cs.cmu.edu/sphinx/models/) include pre-built subvector quantized files which are called ''subvq'' in the acoustic model directory.
-To use this, you have to pass it to the decoder with the ''-subvq'' argument.
+The acoustic models on [the Sphinx Open Source Models Page](http://www.speech.cs.cmu.edu/sphinx/models/) include pre-built subvector quantized files which are called `subvq` in the acoustic model directory.
+To use this, you have to pass it to the decoder with the `-subvq` argument.
 This should immediately give you a speedup without much effect on accuracy.

-To speed things up further you can tighten the ''-subvqbeam'' parameter.
+To speed things up further you can tighten the `-subvqbeam` parameter.
 The default value is 0.001, so you can try 0.01 or 0.005.

 ## Reducing GMM computation